 Dr. Lu was appointed President and Chief Executive Officer of the Company in June 2005 after serving on the Board since 2001.
 Dr. Lu is also a board member of Lite-On Technology Corporation and Nuvoton Technology Corporation, two publicly held companies.
 Dr. Lu is the founding Chairman of the Asia American Citizen's Council and a board member of the Texas Tech Foundation.
 From 2001 to 2005, Dr. Lu was a partner of the WK Technology Venture Fund.
 From 1998 to 2001, Dr. Lu served as Senior Vice President and General Manager of Worldwide Mixed-Signal and Logic Products of TI.
 His responsibilities included all aspects of the analog, mixed-signal and logic products for TI's worldwide business, including design, process and product development, manufacturing and marketing.
 From 1996 to 1998, Dr. Lu was the manager of TI's worldwide memory business.
 In addition, he served as the President of TI Asia from 1994 to 1997 where he supervised all of TI activities in Asia, excluding Japan.
-Dr. Lu holds a Bachelor's degree in Electrical Engineering from the National Cheng Kung University in Taiwan, and a Master's degree and a Doctorate in Electrical Engineering from Texas Tech University.
+Dr. Lu holds a Bachelor's degree in Electrical Engineering from Texas Tech University.